That’s the big question isn’t it?

 To help you navigate how to find meaningful work, I brought in a team of experts.
 (You’re welcome!).
 I asked 12 people who are doing work that fulfills them to let us in on their secret to finding fulfilling work.
 They were all asked, “What steps did you take, or what happened in your life, that helped you find fulfilling work?“

 I hope you enjoy reading this as much as I did.
 Oh, and make sure to check out what the big shift was for Steve Pavlina – it made my heart sing.

 “I wasn’t satisfied with jobs—or actually, work of any kind—that didn’t support my goals and desire for freedom.
 I kept pushing and trying things until I found something that was the ideal convergence between what made me happy, what paid the bills, and (critically) what I was somewhat good at.”

 Who is Chris?
 Chris is a living example that you don’t have to live life the way others expect you to.
 This rebel against conventionality proves to us that more can be found outside of our comfort zones.
-Well, a man who has visited every country in the world (all 193 of them!) should know a secret or two about living.
+Well, a man who has visited every country in the world (all 193 of them!) should know a secret or two about living and finding fulfilling work.

 2. Derek Sivers

 “We’ve all heard that the career we should be pursuing is the one that doesn’t feel like work.